AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Design and Implementation

 \subsection{RL Engine and Configuration}

-{\bf RL Action Space.} The RL agent can have the attack software take one of the three actions (i.e., $a_X$, $a_v$, $a_{gY}$), as discussed in Section~\ref{sec:rl_engine}.
+{\bf RL Action Space.} The RL agent can have the attack program take one of the three actions (i.e., $a_X$, $a_v$, $a_{gY}$), as discussed in Section~\ref{sec:rl_engine}.
 If \texttt{flush\_enable} is set, we extend the action $a_X$ to also include cache line flush denoted by $a_{fX}$.
-Similarly, if \texttt{victim\_no\_access\_enable}, we use $a_{gE}$ to denote that the agent guesses that the victim made no access after triggered.
-When the attacker makes a guess, it can be either $a_{gY}$ or $a_{gE}$.
-Overall, the RL agent can take one action for each step: 1) access/flush: $a_X$ or $a_{fX}$; 2) trigger victim: $a_v$; 3) guess: $a_{gY}$ or $a_{gE}$, depending on the attacker/victim configuration.
+Similarly, if \texttt{victim\_no\_access\_enable}, we use $a_{gE}$ to denote that the agent guesses that the victim program makes no access after triggered.
+When the attack program makes a guess, it can be either $a_{gY}$ or $a_{gE}$.
+Overall, the RL agent can take one action for each step: 1) access/flush: $a_X$ or $a_{fX}$; 2) trigger the victim program: $a_v$; 3) guess: $a_{gY}$ or $a_{gE}$, depending on the attack/victim program configuration.
 We use one-hot encoding to represent the actions.